 In 2007, Russian scientists dived to the seabed in the Arctic Ocean and planted a titanium Russian flag (Russia claimed that it was the flag of Russia’s ruling party) in order to beef up their claims.
 Russia has already moved to restore a Soviet-era military base and other military outposts in the Arctic.

 In December 2014, Russia established the Arctic Joint Strategic Command in order to protect Russian interests in the Arctic region and the Russian Northern Fleet has become the new Command’s main striking force.
 Questions arose about the establishment of a Strategic Command, which is usually reserved for wartime, instead of establishing a core Military District.

-Later, in early 2015, Russia exercised military patrols in the Arctic from its Northern Fleet, involving thousands of servicemen with several surface ships, submarines and aircraft.
-Interestingly, Russia is currently planning to jointly explore for oil in Russia’s Arctic fields with China, which is increasingly becoming a strong military power and an economic giant.
-Through such a move, Russia is trying to make sure that Russia has a rising military and economic power like China involved in its stake in the Arctic region so that cooperation favors Russia at the time of escalation of any military conflict.
+Later, in early 2015, Russia exercised military patrols in the Arctic from its Northern Fleet, involving thousands of servicemen with several surface ships, submarines, and aircraft.
+Interestingly, Russia is currently planning to jointly explore oil in Russia’s Arctic fields with China, which is increasingly becoming a strong military power and an economic giant.
+Through such a move, Russia is trying to make sure that it has a rising military and economic power like China involved in its stake in the Arctic region so that cooperation favors Russia at the time of escalation of any military conflict.

 Such militarization of the region is likely to increase with almost all the Arctic countries working toward increasing their military deployments and exercises in the region.
 Unfortunately, there appears little hope for the opportunity for any diplomatic resolution (or political agreement) regarding the disputes.
 It can be presumed that without diplomatic resolutions, the current non-hostile disputes over the Arctic could result in confrontations.